-Born and educated in Mansfield, Rebecca Adlington started swimming with Sherwood Colliery Swimming Club.
+Born and educated in Mansfield, Becky Adlington started swimming with Sherwood Colliery Swimming Club.
 She was later selected for the Nottinghamshire County Swim Squad (Nova Centurion).

 In the Beijing 2008 heats of the 400 m freestyle, Rebecca broke the Commonwealth record.